 |Terri Markham, Director

-In Chanute Public Schools, employees in the Child Nutrition and Wellness Department are dedicated to serving breakfasts and lunches to students that meet federal nutrition standards and taste good.
-New USDA regulations this year require students to choose at least three of the five food components - meat, fruit, vegetable, bread and milk - served for lunch.
+In Chanute Public Schools, employees in the Child Nutrition and Wellness Department are dedicated to serving breakfasts and lunches that meet federal nutrition standards and taste good.
+New USDA regulations this year require students to choose bread and milk and at least three of the five food components served for lunch.
 In compliance with the state and federal guidelines on childrens' health and fitness, students are required to choose a 1/2 cup of fruit or vegetable as one of their lunch choices.

 Meal Prices and Requirements